OXID-eSales/developer_documentation/development/modules_components_themes/module/using_namespaces_in_modules.rst

 ================

 Topics to be covered
-    - The backwards compatibility layer
-        * the :ref:`Unified Namespace <modules-unified_namespaces-20170526>`
-        * find the :ref:`Unified Namespace <modules-unified_namespaces-20170526>` equivalents for the old bc classes (like oxarticle)
+    - the :ref:`Unified Namespace <modules-unified_namespaces-20170526>`
-        * how we marked classes that are not intended to be extended by a module
+    - how we marked classes that are not intended to be extended by a module
     - Module installation
     - How to extend the OXID eShop's namespaced classes
     - Use your own namespaces in a module with OXID eShop